FwiffoPlays/cpu-history-site/README.md

 This project is for a static website built using HTML and CSS which aims to detail some of the history of the CPU and its development, remaining conscious of accessibility and responsiveness for a variety of devices.

 ## Features

 The majority of the content within site is contained within a single scrolling page, including navigation buttons at the top of the page to jump to a specific section and a 'back to top' button which allows the user to easily return to the top in order to navigate somewhere else.
 The scrolling nature of the main content allows for the user to read through the content without interruption but still allows for easy navigation through the use of the provided navigation buttons.

+A custom 404 page has been implemented on the site so that in the event a user navigates to an invalid page they can easily return to the index.

 ## Design

+A simple design is employed on the site, focusing primarily on a consistent 'metal grey' colour scheme in line with the theme of the CPU and technology, as well as a simple to navigate and understand layout which does not impede the user's reading of the content.

 ## Technologies